Ryanderson94/Project_3/README.md

 Hotel.io solves this problem by creating and implementing the following features:

-1) A UI from which users can buy, sell, or swap hotel room bookings An integration with Booking.com using the rapidAPI in order to obtain real-time hotel pricing from hotels such as The Marriot, Sheridan, 4 Seasons, Courtyard among others
+1) A UI from which users can buy, sell, or swap hotel room bookings
+2) An integration with Booking.com using the rapidAPI in order to obtain real-time hotel pricing from hotels such as The Marriot, Sheridan, 4 Seasons, Courtyard among others
-2) Smart contracts that mint NFTs the moment a hotel room is purchased
+3) Smart contracts that mint NFTs the moment a hotel room is purchased
-3) Smart contracts that create rules around and facilitate the trading, buying and selling of rooms on a secondary market
+4) Smart contracts that create rules around and facilitate the trading, buying and selling of rooms on a secondary market

-### NOTE

-* A subscription to utilize rapidAPI and Pinata is needed in order to succesfully run the application

 ## Technologies